open-contracting/ocdskit/docs/contributing.rst

 -  ``split-release-packages``: reads each input into memory, and processes one at a time
 -  ``validate``: reads each input into memory, and processes one at a time
 -  ``tabulate``: not yet reviewed
+-  ``echo``: streams, by using an iterator to postpone the evaluation of inputs

 You can append these lines to the end of a ``handle()`` method to see if memory usage increases with input size: